-JOSEP VICENT, conductor
+JOSEP VICENT, chief conductor

 ADDA SIMFÒNICA ALICANTE